openstack/cloudkitty/doc/source/index.rst

 Introduction
 ============

-CloudKitty is a Rating As A Service project aimed at translating Ceilometer metrics to prices.
+CloudKitty is a Rating As A Service project aimed at translating metrics to prices.

 Installation
 ============